If you are experiencing a crisis, call 1-800-461-5424 or dial 988 for suicide support

 Working Together

-* I am happy to wear a face mask during in-person sessions to reduce spread of viruses.
+I work with individuals aged 16 and over from diverse backgrounds, focusing on providing inclusive and anti-oppressive care.
+I specialize in anxiety therapy and trauma therapy, utilizing relational psychotherapy techniques to support my clients in Huntsville, Ontario. *I am happy to wear a face mask during in-person sessions to reduce the spread of viruses.
 Please ask, anytime.* (2025)

 Types of Therapy